. . . electricity became a controlled substance,

 giving hope to those same for the life to come;

 the jingles that became part of American culture;

-the War of the Worlds by Orson Welles,
+“The War of the Worlds” by H.G.
+Welles,

 the wartime speeches of Winston Churchill,